Tony Cicoria

-Antony (or Tony) Cicoria (born 1952), is a man who is famous for having developed an obsession for piano (listening and practicing) after being struck by lightning.
+Antony (or Tony) Cicoria (born 1952), is a man who is famous for having developed an obsession for piano (listening and practicing) after being struck by lightning after having not played since 7 years old and not liking it.
 He is a doctor specializing in orthopedic medicine, orthopedic surgery, orthotics, prosthetic supplies, and sports medicine.
 He was profiled in neurologist Oliver Sacks' book Musicophilia: Tales of Music and the Brain (2007).

 Biography

 Cicoria received his BS in Biology from The Citadel and graduated from the Medical University of South Carolina (MD, PhD) and the University of Virginia Orthopedic Surgery Residency.

 Cicoria is a practicing orthopedic surgeon, and is Chief of the Medical Staff and Chief of Orthopedics at Chenango Memorial Hospital, Norwich, New York.
 He is also Clinical Assistant Professor of Orthopedics at State University of New York Upstate Medical University, in Syracuse.

 In 2004, Cicoria got divorced.
 During that same year, he had a serious motorcycle accident.
 Within two months he had completely recovered and returned to work.

 At one time he lived in Oneonta, New York and has three children who went to college.